John Aaron: Later career

 Aaron became a manager in Johnson Space Center's Engineering Directorate in 1993, and stayed in the directorate until his retirement from NASA in 2000.

 In film

 Aaron was portrayed by actor Loren Dean in the 1995 movie Apollo 13.
 Aaron was also played by John Travis in the 1998 mini-series From the Earth to the Moon.
 He was interviewed in the PBS documentary Apollo 13: To the Edge and Back, and in two History Channel documentaries about Mission Control, Failure Is Not an Option and Beyond the Moon: Failure Is Not an Option 2.

+The movie Apollo 13 takes a bit of literary license with the identity of NASA's "steely-eyed missile man".
+While Aaron's work on power management to help bring the spacecraft back to Earth is celebrated in the film, the moniker of the "steely-eyed missile man" is instead bestowed upon the head of the engineering team that devises a makeshift carbon dioxide filter to "fit a square peg in a round hole".
+That engineer was Ed Smylie, who was portrayed in the film by an apparently uncredited actor.

-The 2015 science fiction film The Martian contains a reference to the "steely-eyed missile man" title bestowed on Aaron, as does the Legends of Tomorrow second-season episode "Moonshot."
+The 2015 science fiction film The Martian also contains a reference to a "steely-eyed missile man" at NASA (bestowed in that film upon the character Rich Purnell).
+The Legends of Tomorrow second-season episode "Moonshot" also includes a reference to that moniker.

 In 2017, Aaron appeared in David Fairhead's documentary Mission Control: The Unsung Heroes of Apollo.